 I Eventually Made Millions Selling My Startup to Salesforce.
-But It All Started With One Desperate Pitch.
+But It All Started With 1 Desperate Pitch.

 I felt positive about the probability of getting a first client for ÄKTA, but there was no telling how long it was going to take, and I was getting shockingly close to being dead broke.